xqyww123/phi-system/Readme.md

 1. Some additional symbols are required.
 Please copy lines in file [symbols](https://github.com/xqyww123/phi-system/blob/master/symbols) into your Isabelle symbol file `$HOME/.isabelle/Isabelle2022/etc/symbols`.

-2. You maybe need to install [STIX](https://www.stixfonts.org/) font which we give in the directory [fonts](https://github.com/xqyww123/phi-system/tree/master/fonts).
+2. You maybe need to install a specific font [PhiSymbols](https://github.com/xqyww123/phi-system/tree/master/fonts/PhiSymbols.otf) given in the font directory which defines glyphs of symbols we used in Isabelle.

 3. Goto the root directory of φ-System.
 Execute,
 ```